 You will also need to bring your laptop or tablet for your study sessions

-What diving equipment do I need during my Instructor training?
+What dive equipment do I need during my Instructor training?

 You’ll need your essentials (mask, snorkel, fins, dive computer, compass, knife/diver’s tool and two surface signalling devices – one audible and one visible).
-We offer free BCD, regulator and wetsuit rental if you need.
+We offer free BCD, regulator and wetsuit rental if yours are to heavy to carry.